The Invention of the Darling

-The Invention of the Darling is a 2024 poetry collection by Li-Young Lee, published by W. W. Norton & Company.
+The Invention of the Darling is a 2024 poetry collection by American poet Li-Young Lee, published by W. W. Norton & Company.

 Contents and background

 The book is Lee's first poetry collection in six years since his last, The Undressing, from 2018; his very first, Rose, was published in 1986.
 The Invention of the Darling's poems tackle similar subject matter to what Lee's poetry has been known for: "family, exile, intimacy, and the divine."
 Through the figure of the beloved, Lee's poems consider spirituality, divinity, love, and mortality in relationship to the universe writ large.

 In an interview with Electric Literature, Lee was asked whether he was still interested in "trying to stand with" the influences he named three decades ago, namely Walt Whitman and Herman Melville, among others.
 Now in his sixties, Lee said:"I want God to speak through me.
 I’m tired of my own voice.
 I’m tired of me.
 I’m tired of all my own schemes, all my egos and machinations.
 I’m tired of being lost.
 I’m tired of following my ego.
 I’m tired of the whole thing.
 I just want God to live my life.
 I want God to speak those poems."